 Miraculously, I now have 3 pieces to try this carving into the wall technique thing on.
 I only planned to do two, so I’m glad I have a piece in case (aka when I inevitably) fuck up on one of them.
-I’m going to come back Thursday night and start the carving, but my favorite piece is the most dry so I feel like I should start there, but I’m also scared that my first attempt is going to be shit and I really don’t want that pieces to be the one I fuck up on.
+I’m going to come back Thursday night and start the carving, but my favorite piece is the most dry so I feel like I should start there, but I’m also scared that my first attempt is going to be bad and I really don’t want that pieces to be the one I mess up on.
 Let’s hope.

-So my extra time Thursday night was a FUCKING.
-ORDEAL.
+So my extra time Thursday night was an ORDEAL.
 Although I know I’ve done it before, trying to trace my design onto my piece was insane since I was doing it around a curse.
 And me suddenly remembering how to successfully do so (whilst lying in bed that night) after I failed miserably didn’t help.

 After this terrible event, actually cutting through the clay body ended up with me inadvertently putting too much pressure on the top ‘rim’ of the bowl, causing it break away.
 I frantically tried to slip them back together, and although when I left that night everything was connected I’m not sure how it’ll hold up.
-I forgot to take pics of it that night so I’l come back next week and add those.
+I forgot to take pics of it that night so I’ll come back next week and add those.
 I didn’t end up doing all around the bowl like I thought I was going to because once it started breaking I was worried about structural integrity.
 I figured if I did the whole thing, even trying to move it into the kiln would cause it to snap so.
 I don’t mind not having the pattern cut all the way through, it was just different than I had planned.

 Next week, I’ll hopefully finish the cutting for the other piece.
 And since I REALLY don’t want to be behind on this goddamn project as well, I will be staying as late as I need to get this shit done.